 Winning Manufacturers: What Are They Doing That You Are Not?
 (Part 1)

-This, in part, is what inspired us to include examples in the eBook we’ve been discussing for the past couple of months, “How Today’s Manufacturers are Taking Control of Materials, Inventory, and Manufacturing Costs from Order to Delivery.”
+This, in part, is what inspired us to include examples in “How Today’s Manufacturers are Taking Control of Materials, Inventory, and Manufacturing Costs from Order to Delivery.”
 Here are 3 of 6 of those examples, which we hope will serve as inspiration for you in your business:

 - Realistic sales forecasts based on purchasing trends – A kitchen appliance manufacturer cautiously entered a new geographic market while also introducing a new line of appliances.
 The line started to take off after a great feature article in a magazine.
 The manufacturer’s distributors were afraid to run out of stock and placed orders that were draining stock levels.
 With system guided Materials Resource Planning (MRP), the manufacturer was able to build realistic sales forecasts based on purchasing trends.
 Excess production capacity was identified and managers were able to redirect resources quickly and meet demand.